sbuyevich/blazor/my-class/.design/plan.md

   - `Class`: belongs to a school and has a unique class code
   - `Student`: belongs to a class and stores first name, last name, username, and login/registration details
 - Implement current class selection:
-  - read the class code from the `c` query parameter on the landing page only
+  - read the class code from the `c` query parameter when present
   - load the matching school and class
   - store the resolved current class context for later pages
   - show school and class names in the app header
-  - show an error page or error panel when `c` is missing or invalid
+  - show an error panel/header message when `c` is missing or invalid and no class context is loaded
 - Implement shared login and local auth state:
   - `/login` page uses MudBlazor form controls and supports teacher and student login
+  - `/` also renders the login page for class-link entry URLs such as `/?c=demo`
   - teacher login validates against app settings
   - student login validates against the `Student` table for the current class
   - successful login writes username, `IsTeacher`, and current class code to `localStorage`